List of Monster Musume characters: Zombina

 Zombina (ゾンビーナ) is a zombie and the field leader of MON.
 She is dead, but has become zombified due to being infected with an unspecified disease.
-She acts and moves like a normal person (except when she remains immobile for a long time [including sleeping], then her body stiffens into a rigor mortis-like state; she is supposed to do tai chi-similar exercises to prevent this, but frequently forgets to do so).
-She cannot feel physical pain and seems to be indestructible: she has been riddled with bullets, stepped on during Kii's rampage, crushed under Tio, etc., and always appears fine afterward.
-Now and again some body part drops off and has to be stitched back on again.
-At one time she deliberately detaches a body part to make Kimihito freak out, but against her will she is impressed by how calmly he takes it (and that he is able to sew it back on, considering that the body part in question was her breast)—and that he just treats her like a normal girl; both these skills/traits, plus his courage and self-sacrifice, not only come in useful but also completely flummox her (as well as expose her own "sensitive side") when she and Kimihito are being pursued by Shiishii (see "Supporting Characters" below).
+She acts and moves like a normal person, except for when she remains immobile for a long time (including sleeping).
+Her body stiffens into a rigor mortis-like state when this happens, which she is supposed to do tai chi-similar exercises to prevent, but frequently forgets.
+She cannot feel physical pain and is seemingly indestructible: she has been riddled with bullets, stepped on during Kii's rampage, crushed under Tio, etc., and always appears fine afterward.
+Some parts of her body drop off every now and then and have to be stitched back on.
+At one time she deliberately detaches a body part to make Kimihito freak out, but against her will she is impressed by how calmly he takes it and that he is able to sew it back on, considering that the body part in question was her breast—and that he treats her like a normal girl; both these skills/traits, plus his courage and self-sacrifice, not only come in useful but also completely flummox her when Shiishii is pursuing her and Kimihito.

-She likes horror films, particularly zombie films (especially with Romero-type zombies), has a well-developed (but somewhat morbid and at times inappropriate) sense of humor (which causes her to spring Doppel's pranks prematurely when helping with them) and a rather shrill and loud laugh.
-It's not certain that she can get drunk, but she can get tipsy, claiming that "Hard liquor sterilizes [her] tissues" (although this may be just an excuse).
+She likes horror films, particularly zombie films (especially with Romero-type zombies), has a well-developed, but somewhat morbid, sense of humor, which causes her to spring Doppel's pranks prematurely when helping with them, and a rather shrill and loud laugh.
+It's not certain that she can get drunk, but she can get tipsy, claiming that "Hard liquor sterilizes [her] tissues."

 In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a bartender (although she drinks much more than she sells) at Bar Zerro N, working there with Miia and Rachnera as part of the new Interspecies Cultural Exchange Work Program.

 She refers to Kimihito as Loverboy (彼氏クン, Kareshi-kun).

 Manako

 Manako, a cyclops (called "Monoeye" in the English dubbing of the anime), is a petite and polite woman with straight dark purple hair in a bob cut who suffers from very low self-esteem.
-She is shy, feels intensely that she is different from "ordinary" people and sees herself as a "monster", and because of this insecurity mischievous characters like Lilith and Doppel are easily able to toy with her.
-She cannot comprehend that Kimihito treats her as an ordinary girl, and his ability to look her in the eye (literally) without looking away leaves her totally flustered.
-In Chapter 42, with Kimihito's help, she begins to work on getting over her self-esteem problems (with the result that she may become infatuated with Kimihito too).
+She is shy, feels intensely that she is different from "ordinary" people, and sees herself as a "monster"; because of this insecurity, mischievous characters like Lilith and Doppel are easily able to toy with her.
+She cannot comprehend that Kimihito treats her as an ordinary girl, and his ability to literally look her in the eye without looking away leaves her totally flustered.
+In Chapter 42, with Kimihito's help, she begins working on overcoming her self-esteem problems, which may lead her to become infatuated with Kimihito, too.